‘Dynasty’ Star Catherine Oxenberg Says She Felt ‘Tremendous Guilt’ For Introducing Daughter To Sex Cult NXIVM

 “I brought her in.
 And that’s why I feel responsible for getting her out,” Catherine Oxenberg said.

 “At first, I felt horrendous guilt that I had participated in bringing my daughter into an organization that was this deviant and dangerous.
-Then I started to educate myself… I spoke to numerous experts and they said, “Would you stop blaming yourself?
+Then I started to educate myself.
+I spoke to numerous experts and they said, “Would you stop blaming yourself?
 These cults are well-oiled machines.
 India never stood a chance.”

 Catherine Oxenberg: ‘I felt horrendous guilt’ about introducing daughter to NXIVM https://t.co/BmsavixhFV pic.twitter.com/15WyTMQmhL